Complex Property Division in California

 Couples with high-net-worth can protect their assets both before and after they are married.
 While no one enters a marriage with plans to divorce, those whose holdings include business interests, professional practices, investment portfolios, pensions, retirement accounts, or other valuable items shouldn’t take risks.

-Johnson Attorneys Group Handles Complex Property Division in Orange County
+Johnson Attorneys Group Handles Complex Property Division in Los Angeles County and Orange County

-If you live in Orange County and need help resolving issues related to complex property division during a high-net-worth divorce, you should consult with an experienced family law attorney at Johnson Attorneys Group.
-Located in Newport Beach, we show clients what to do and when to do it to ensure that their assets are protected.
+If you live in Los Angeles County or Orange County and need help resolving issues related to complex property division during a high-net-worth divorce, you should consult with an experienced family law attorney at Johnson Attorneys Group.
+Located in Newport Beach and Los Angeles, we show clients what to do and when to do it to ensure that their assets are protected.

 To reach a fair and amicable agreement outside of court, our dedicated divorce attorneys will conduct careful research and aggressive negotiation with your spouse’s attorneys and experts.
 It is our goal to negotiate a fair settlement without it becoming a bitter legal battle.
 However, due to the complicated nature of a high-net-worth divorce, we are prepared to go to trial when necessary.